Flag of Ukraine

 MicroMapper: Central DTO Mapping

-Doing the data transformation, from the UserApi to the User entity, or the User entity to the UserApi, is the only part of our provider and processor that isn't generic and reusable.
-Darn.
-If it wasn't for that code, we could quickly create a DragonTreasureApi class and do this whole thing over again with almost no work!
+Doing the data transformation, from UserApi to the User entity, or the User entity to UserApi, is the only part of our provider and processor that isn't generic and reusable.
+Rats!
+If it wasn't for that code, we could create a DragonTreasureApi class and do this whole thing over again with, like almost no work!
 Fortunately, this is a well-known problem called "data mapping".

-For this tutorial, I tried a few data mapping libraries, most notably jane-php/automapper-bundle, which is super fast, advanced, and fun to use.
+For this tutorial, I tried a few data mapping libraries, most notably jane-php/automapper-bundle, which is super-fast, advanced, and fun to use.
 However, it isn't quite as flexible as I needed... and extending it looked complex.
-Honestly, I got stuck in a few places... though I know that work is being done to make it even friendlier.
+Honestly...
+I got stuck in a few places... though I know that work is being done to make this package even friendlier.

 The point is, we're not going to use that library.
 Instead, to handle the mapping, I created a small package of my own.
 It's easy to understand, and gives us full control... even if it's not quite as cool as jane's automapper.